codegangsta/bwag/rendering_json/using_the_render_package.md

-# Using The render package
+# Using the render package

 If you want rendering JSON and HTML to be even simpler, there is the `github.com/unrolled/render` package.
-This package was inspired by the `martini-contrib/render` package and is my goto when it comes to rendering data for presentation in my web application.
+This package was inspired by the `martini-contrib/render` package and is my goto when it comes to rendering data for presentation in my web applications.

 ``` go
 package main